magnitudedev/magnitude-ts/README.md

 Magnitude uses multi-modal LLMs and state-of-the-art web interaction techniques to follow the intention of a natural language test case, rather than specific brittle instructions that rely on selectors (e.g. selenium or playwright).

 The LLM decides at runtime what to do based on the test case steps, a screenshot of the browser, a history of its own activity, and other information.
 If it encounters something unexpected, a problem will be reported and categorized.
 If the problem encountered inhibits the further execution of the test case, the test case fails.
-Some problems identiifed may not justify a failure of the test case, but indicate some smaller visual issue or bug.
+Some problems identified may not justify a failure of the test case, but indicate some smaller visual issue or bug.

 ## Contact